zhouyl/flowblade/docs/components/forms/textarea.md

 # Textarea

 Multi-line text input component.
 Textarea provides a flexible way to create multi-line text input fields with support for various sizes, variants, and states.
+Perfect for comments, descriptions, and long-form text input.

 ## Basic Usage